alibaba/sreworks-ext/aiops/AnomalyDetectionBenchmark/ADBenchmark_MADB/README.md

 *The scripts for each dataset are also included.

 *For results details, see our paper "Benchmarking Multivariate Time Series Anomaly Detection with Large-Scale Real-World Datasets".

+*The HOLOgres Datasets are on https://sreworks.oss-cn-beijing.aliyuncs.com/aiops/BenchmarkDataFinal.zip .
+For each instance, a csv file is given.
+The train dataset and test dataset in each instance should be split evenly through all the timestamps.